UIowaJinCho/UIowaJinCho.github.io/_pages/about.md

   - /about.html
 ---

 I'm an MCS(Master of Computer Science) student at the University of Iowa.
-I am closely working with [Prof. Matthew Hoffman](https://uihc.org/providers/matthew-hoffman) from the University of Iowa Hospitals and Clinics(UIHC), department of Otolaryngology - Head and Neck Surgery and [Prof. Jeremy Greenlee](https://medicine.uiowa.edu/neurosurgery/profile/jeremy-greenlee),[Prof. Christopher Petkov](https://medicine.uiowa.edu/neurosurgery/profile/christopher-petkov) from the Department of Neurosurgery.
+I am closely working with [Prof. Matthew Hoffman](https://uihc.org/providers/matthew-hoffman) from the University of Iowa Hospitals and Clinics(UIHC), department of Otolaryngology - Head and Neck Surgery and [Prof. Jeremy Greenlee](https://medicine.uiowa.edu/neurosurgery/profile/jeremy-greenlee), [Prof. Christopher Petkov](https://medicine.uiowa.edu/neurosurgery/profile/christopher-petkov) from the Department of Neurosurgery.

 ![MachineLearning](http://UIowaJinCho.github.io/images/ml.jpg)

 ###### Image created by Randall Munroe, taken from xkcd.

 Skills
 ======